 When immersing these baby calves, do not forget to support the head above the water to avoid drowning the calf that you are trying to save.
 Also it is important to dry the hair coat before the calf is returned to cold winter air.
 If the calf does not nurse the cow within the first few hours of life (6 or less), then tube feeding of a colostrum replacer will be necessary to allow the calf to achieve passive immunity by consuming the immunoglobulins in the colostrum replacer.

 Obviously not every calf born in cold weather needs the warm water bath.
 However, this is apparently a method that can save a few severely stressed calves that would not survive if more conventional re-warming methods are used.
-With 2015 calf prices, saving every calf is important to the bottom line.
+With tight profit margins, saving every calf is important to the bottom line.